jmesparre/jm/memory-bank/activeContext.md

 - Integrated `Blog8Demo` into `app/proyectos/page.tsx`.
 - Updated `memory-bank/ShadCN-context.md` to include `Card`.
 - Completed review of all `page.tsx` files in `app/` directory.
 No significant structural changes or new functionalities found beyond what is already documented; content is primarily informative and uses existing components.
+- Implemented a sequential image preloading system to improve navigation performance.
+- The preloading logic is centralized in `PageWrapper.tsx`.
+- The system preloads the main image of the *next* page in the navigation sequence only after the current page has fully loaded.
+- Obsolete preloading components (`ClientSidePreloader.tsx`, `ImagePreloader.tsx`) were removed.
+- Changes were committed and pushed to the remote repository.

 ## Next Steps